Mental Health Benefits of Strength Training in Adults

 My experience with strength training isn’t unique.
 Studies have shown that people with all sorts of mental illnesses (mood disorders, developmental disorders, anxiety, and even dementia) experience similar benefits from long-term strength training and it only takes three workouts a week.
 Apply the right stress, and the right amount of stress, each workout and then allow recovery between workouts through making daily decisions to eat and rest, so you can subsequently adapt to that stress.

 Getting started and staying committed to your training can be difficult.
-If you need help, you can reach out to a Starting Strength coach to help you through your training in the midst of medication and psychological hurdles, setting you up for long-term training to improve your physiological and psychological health.
+If you need help, you can reach out to a Barbell Logic Coach to help you through your training in the midst of medication and psychological hurdles, setting you up for long-term training to improve your physiological and psychological health.

 I’d like to give a big thank you to psychiatrist Dr. David Puder for his reviewing this video and for his efforts in educating the public on strength training for physical and mental wellbeing.
 If you’d like to learn more about the benefits of strength training for mental illness, check out these two podcast episodes and blogs by Dr. Puder: